Football Coaching Staff

 Wide Receivers Coach

-Mickey Joseph, a Louisiana high school football legend with strong ties to New Orleans, enters his first season as LSU's wide receivers coach in 2017.
-Joseph was appointed to the LSU staff in February of 2017.
+Mickey Joseph, a Louisiana high school football legend with strong ties to New Orleans, enters his second season as LSU's wide receivers coach in 2018.

 Joseph is the older brother of current Denver Broncos head coach Vance Joseph.
-His cousin, Terry Joseph, is an assistant coach at North Carolina.
+His cousin, Terry Joseph, is an assistant coach at Notre Dame.

-Joseph brings over 20 years of coaching experience as well as four years as a quarterback at Nebraska under Tom Osborne.
+Joseph brings over 20 years of coaching experience as well as four years as a quarterback at Nebraska under Tom Osborne to the Tiger staff.

-Joseph comes to LSU after serving as running backs coach at Louisiana Tech in 2016.
+Joseph joined the LSU staff after serving as running backs coach at Louisiana Tech in 2016.
 In his one year in Ruston, Joseph helped the Bulldogs to a 9-5 overall mark and a 48-45 win over 25th-ranked Navy in the Armed Forces Bowl.

 The Bulldogs ranked No. 2 in the nation in scoring in 2016, averaging 44.3 points per game.
 Tech averaged 514.9 total yards game, which included 363.4 passing and 151.6 on the ground.